 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US -

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Before taking ethacrynic acid, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug may make you dizzy.
 Alcohol or marijuana (cannabis) can make you more dizzy.
-Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
+Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Avoid alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.